biocatiit/musclex/docs/Installation/Conda.md

 - You have the necessary permissions to install software on your system.

 Refer back to the [Prerequisite Guide](Prerequisites.md) for additional troubleshooting tips related to setting up and managing your Conda environment.

+## Additional notes

+If you want to work with the latest version of the code available on the repository of musclex, we redirect you to the [Directly working with downloaded GitHub code](github.md) guide.